Al Hashimiyya: Economy

 Al Hashimiyya's economy relies on agriculture including: wheat, pomegranates, figs, fava beans, olives and vegetables.
 There are also a number of goat herders.
 Most people work in agriculture but also work in the Army or education to supplement their income.
 Many people have more than one job.
 People in Hashimiyya work in different places but many work in Amman, the capital city.

 In Hashimiyya there are four kinds of shops.
 The first type is supermarkets.
 Supermarkets have sweets, chips, oil etc. The second kind is restaurants.
 Restaurants have sandwiches, hummus and some snacks.
 The third type is electrical markets.
 They have computers, TV and electrical machines.
 The last kind is internet cafés where you can surf the net.

 Education

 Hashimiyya witnessed many developments in teaching that happened in synchronization with the establishing of the Hashemite Kingdom of Jordan.
-The development appeared in village's first basic and secondary schools.
-There are five schools in Hashimiyya, a primary/basic (k-6) and secondary (7-12) school for boys, a basic and secondary school for girls and a small coed basic school (k-4).
+The development appeared in the village's first basic and secondary schools.
+There are five schools in Hashimiyya, a primary/basic (k-6) and secondary (7–12) school for boys, a basic and secondary school for girls and a small coed basic school (k-4).
 Hashimiyya School for Boys was established in 1925 and many of the students who studied there are now teachers, doctors and politicians.
 The first girls school was created in 1960.

 All students study general science, math, Arabic, English, religion (Islam), geography, physical education and vocational training from 1st to 12th.
 Starting in 9th grade students study Earth science, physics and chemistry.
 After 10th grade they study general culture instead of history.
-The final two years of school (11-12) are called Tawjihi.
+The final two years of school (11–12) are called Tawjihi.